 We offer additional resources and activities to provide opportunities for you to adapt and modify these lessons in a way that works for you and your students.
 The lessons are intended for in-person learning but are accompanied by digital components and can be adapted for virtual learning.

 Slides: We have included instructional slides with each lesson for you to use if using slides is a part of your practice.
 The lessons do not require the use of them at all, you could go old school and use a blackboard and chalk if you want!
 When you click on the slides link in the Materials section of each lesson, you will have the option of downloading a PowerPoint version, or creating your own editable copy of a Google Slides version.

 Writer's Notebook: Throughout this curriculum, each student will maintain a Writer's Notebook.
 You can choose whether to make this a physical notebook or a virtual one.
 You will see instructions throughout to have students write in this Writer's Notebook so it should be readily accessible each class period.
 We want to encourage students to do as much writing and reflecting as possible during this unit to build their comfort level with writing.
-To assist you in that, we have developed an inspiration document with prompts, questions and images that can help students get started if they need some guidance to help them start writing.
 You may want to set intervals for the students to turn in their Writer's Notebook for your review.